JamesSkemp/words/content/post/review-perfect-fitness-pushup-stands.md

 +++
-title = "Review: Perfect Fitness Pushup Stands" summary = "The following is a review of Perfect Fitness Pushup Stands, received as part of the Amazon Vine program." draft = false comments = false date = "2014-11-22T10:20:54-06:00"
+title = "Review: Perfect Fitness Pushup Stands" description = "The following is a review of Perfect Fitness Pushup Stands, received as part of the Amazon Vine program." draft = false comments = false date = "2014-11-22T10:20:54-06:00"